-– In May 2019 Jane appeared on the Better Known show and talked to Ivan Wise about six things that should be better known.
-Among her choices were two trailblazing women from the late 19th/early 20th century, and The Water-Babies by Charles Kingsley.
+– In May 2019 Jane appeared on the Better Known podcast and talked to Ivan Wise about six things that should be better known.
+Her choices included two trailblazing women from the 19th/early 20th cent. and The Water-Babies by Charles Kingsley.
 Listen here: Podcast

 – At Hertford Library on 7 March 2019, Jane gave a talk on Royals, Rebels & Aristocrats, part of a series of talks by writers from the Society of Authors.